A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Theory

 \subsection{Markovian dynamics}

 Let us consider now what we will call the `small' matrices $\mathbf{G}^{(0)}_{i,j}$ so defined:

 In other words, these matrices are the $N\times N$ blocks that compose the overall matrix $\mathbf{G}^{(0)}$ and characterise the free Green's function from a time $i\delta$ to a time $j\delta$ for all possible initial and final $\omega$.
 We similarly define the `small' $\mathbf{G}_{i,j}$.
 The defining property of a Markov process is that its state at each step only depends on the state at the previous step and on some probability transition matrix $\mathbf{P}$, giving the likelihood of going from one state to another \cite{markov2006,kemeny1974}.
+For a continuous time Markov process, the transition matrix can be defined in terms of the transition rate matrix $\mathbf{Q}$ \cite{kolmogoroff1931, asmussen2003} and the time step, as $\mathbf{P} = e ^{\mathbf{Q}\delta}$ is the solution of the backwards Kolmogorov equations.
 The only requirements for the transition matrix is that it must have all non-negative coefficients, and that the coefficients on each row sum up to one.
+For the transition rate matrix, the requirement is that it is antisymmetric (to conserve the total probability).
 It follows immediately from our earlier definition of the free Green's function that for Markovian dynamics it must be

-, and in particular, $\mathbf{G}^{(0)}_{0,1} = \mathbf{P}$.
+and in particular, $\mathbf{G}^{(0)}_{0,1} = \mathbf{P}$.
 A very common example could be the transition matrix for discretized uncorrelated jumping dynamics between N states, with a time step $\delta t$ and jumping frequency $\nu$, for which the $\mathbf{G}^{(0)}_{i,j}$ can be defined as:

 where $H$ is the Heaviside step function (taken to be $H(0) = 1$ and embodying the causality condition).
 In general, whenever \cref{greenf_transmat} holds, it becomes possible to simplify the solution of \cref{dyson_mat}.
 One can write the integral in time explicitly in its discrete form: